 The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is also found in About the Journal.

-The submission is original work with the work of others indicated by quotations marks and referencing that conforms to an established referencing system ie. APA, Chicago, or MLA.
+The submission is original work with the work of others indicated by quotations marks and referencing that conforms to APA 7.

 Section A contains articles that have been through a double-blind peer-review process.